bUnit-dev/bUnit/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**NOTE:** _Remove any parts of the template you do not need and replace the default text in each section with your own._

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]